5/1/2025

 Brad Thomas

 That's very helpful.
-For my follow up question I wanted to ask about Bridget, seems like it has a very exciting outlook just on a standalone basis.
-And again, lots to be excited about there.
-How are you thinking about the roadmap or potentially integrating it more across the business and synergies that you might be able to have from owning it and the timeline for that?
+For my follow-up question I wanted to ask about Bridget, seems like it has a very exciting outlook just on a standalone basis and, again, lots to be excited about there.
+How are you thinking about the roadmap for potentially integrating it more across the business and synergies that you might be able to have from owning it and the timeline for that?

 speaker

-Yeah, Brad, I would say yeah, to your point, the results have been really good.
-Better than even we expected to start off with the first couple months of ownership with revenue up over 35%, subscribers up 26%.
-And that is actually, as we said in the prepared comments, we have started email campaigns of introducing -A-Center and Acima customers to the Bridget brand, but we kind of waited till after tax season had kind of gotten underway and almost finished up just to hopefully be more well-timed as far as our reaching out to those customers.
+Yeah, Brad, I would say, yeah, to your point, the results have been really good, better than even we expected to start out for the first couple months of ownership with revenue up, you know, over 35%, you know, subscribers up, you know, 26%.
+And that is actually, as we said in the prepared comments, we have started email campaigns of introducing Renna Center and Aseema customers to the Bridget brand, but we kind of waited until after tax season had kind of gotten underway and almost finished up just to hopefully be more well-timed as far as our reaching out to those customers.
 So good progress there on track.
-As we said, we're gonna start with marketing collaboration.
-And then we've also started down the path of some of the data collaboration and sharing data, especially around some of the cashflow insights that we've highlighted with Bridget and some of that proprietary modeling and then just consumer transparency in their data and their information.
+As we said, we're going to start with marketing collaboration.
+And then we've also started down the path of some of the data collaboration and sharing data, especially around some of the cash flow insights that we've highlighted with Bridget and some of that proprietary modeling and just consumer transparency in their data and their information.
 So that's on the come.
 I do think you'll start seeing that maybe later in the year being something that we utilize across all of our brands to not only approve more customers, but also mitigate losses as well.
-So I would say we're on track from kind of the integration plan and still super excited about having them part of
+So I would say we're on track from kind of the integration plan and still super excited about having them part of the Unbound group.

 speaker